Sparse learned kernels for interpretable and efficient medical time series processing: Introduction

 Similar to PPG, ECG is also a vital diagnostic and monitoring tool for cardiac events, especially in hospital settings.
 By measuring the timing and rhythm of each electrical impulse from the heart, it provides crucial information about the heart's condition, helping to detect various cardiac abnormalities such as arrhythmias, heart attacks, and other heart diseases.
 ECG is considered to be the gold standard for diagnosing a variety of cardiac events.
 There have been several works in automating disease detection and diagnosis from ECG signals using deep learning models \cite{ecgdl1, ecgdl2, ecgdl3}; however, these methods share similar issues to PPG-based deep nerual networks mentioned above -- they are computationally inefficient and lack interpretability.

 Our approach achieves compelling results in both the task of detecting artifacts in PPG signals, as well as the detection of atrial fibrillation from single-lead ECGs (an increasingly common task in modern-day wearables).
-With respect to PPG artifact segmentation, we obtain the best of all worlds: (1) \textit{state-of-the-art (SotA) performance} and (2) \textit{interpretability} in a model with (3) \textit{several orders of magnitude fewer parameters} than the current SotA.
-For the single-lead ECG task, SMoLK achieves metrics matching a deep ResNet with less than 1\% the parameter count, while significantly outperforming deep networks in the low-data regime, even when controlling for overfitting via parameter count.
-For interpretability (2), our approach yields a tiny-yet-optimized set of convolution kernels that, when applied to the PPG signal and summed following a ceiling function, directly produces a measure of PPG signal quality.
-This measure can then be thresholded to segment and identify artifacts.
-When applying these kernels to the signals, the process is ``nearly linear'' in the sense that the only non-linearity is a ceiling function setting negative values to zero.
+For PPG artifact segmentation, SMoLK obtains the best of all worlds: (1) \textit{state-of-the-art (SotA) performance} and (2) \textit{interpretability} in a model with (3) \textit{several orders of magnitude fewer parameters} than the current SotA.
+For the single-lead ECG task, SMoLK achieves metrics matching a deep ResNet with less than 1\% the parameter count, while significantly outperforming deep networks in the low-data regime, even against equal-parameter deep networks controlling, for potential overfitting.
+For interpretability (2), SMoLK yields a tiny-yet-optimized set of convolution kernels that, when applied to the PPG signal, summed, and ceiled, directly produces a measure of PPG signal quality.
+This measure can then be thresholded to segment artifacts.
+The process is ``nearly linear'' given that the only non-linearity is a ceiling function setting negative values to zero.
 We can \textit{directly and precisely measure the contribution of any individual convolution to the predicted signal quality}, and kernel contributions are directly proportional to the output signal.
-For classification tasks, we can directly invert the process to compute the precise contribution of each part of the signal to the final classification.
+For classification tasks, we can directly invert the process to compute each part of the signal's precise contribution to the final classification.
 Our approach is reminiscent of feature-detection-based approaches in that we learn a set of kernels that mimic handcrafted features.
-For our smallest model, we learn so few kernels (12 total) that we can inspect these features by eye and observe the waveforms learned by our approach with a quick glance.
+For our smallest model, we learn so few kernels (12 total) that we can inspect these features by eye and observe the waveforms learned by our approach.
 This contrasts with deep neural networks, where there are so many parameters one cannot feasibly inspect the inner workings of the model, and even if one took the time to meticulously inspect these features, it would still be unclear how each feature individually contributes to the output due to the built-in non-linearity.